ibm-cloud-docs/vpc/bare_metal_server_manage_nic.md

 * A PCI interface is a physical network interface.
 The VLAN interface is a virtual interface that is associated with a PCI interface.
 The maximum number of PCI interfaces per bare metal server is eight.

 *  The VLAN interface automatically tags traffic that is routed through it with the VLAN ID.
 Inbound traffic that is tagged with a VLAN ID is directed to the appropriate VLAN interface.
 The VLAN interface has its own security groups and doesn't inherit security groups from the PCI interface.
-You aren't limited on the maximum number of VLAN interfaces per bare metal server.
+The maximum number of network interfaces per bare metal server (both PCI and VLAN) is 25.
+You can create up to 128 through the CLI and API.
+However, doing so might affect the performance of vMotion.
+We suggest that you use NSX-T for environments where you require large numbers of network interfaces.

 When you create a bare metal server, a primary PCI interface is created for you.
 Optionally, you can add one or more secondary PCI or VLAN interfaces.
 You can also add, update, or delete the network interfaces.